 Changing How the VA Rates Mental Conditions: GAF Scores vs. WHODAS 2.0

 Veterans can experience a variety of mental health issues following military service.
-From mild anxiety to PTSD, there are many mental illnesses that can affect a veteran’s daily life.
+From mild anxiety to occasional panic attacks to PTSD, there are many mental illnesses that can affect a veteran’s daily life.
 In order to award disability benefits for mental health conditions, the VA uses a scoring system to rate the symptom severity.

-While they once used GAF scores as their main rating system, they now use a system called WHODAS 2.0.
+While they once used GAF scores (the Global Assessment of Functioning) as their main rating system, they now use a system called WHODAS 2.0.
 This is because WHODAS 2.0 is the new standard of the American Psychiatric Association Diagnostic and Statistical Manual of Mental Disorders guide.

 This guide will outline the main differences between these two systems and why the VA made the switch.